 Included in your fees

-- Studio facilities - glue guns, hotwire cutters, laser cutters in workshops, 3d printers
+- Studio facilities - glue guns, hotwire cutters, laser cutters in workshops, 3D printers in our workshops

 - Safety Shoes